-Texas Residents
+Texas

-Ultimate Medical Academy is not required to seek authorization to operate in Texas and is not regulated under chapter 132 of the Texas Education Code.
+- Ultimate Medical Academy is exempt from authorization to offer online programs by the Texas Higher Education Coordinating Board. - Ultimate Medical Academy is not required to seek authorization to operate in Texas and is not regulated under chapter 132 of the Texas Education Code.